 Measuring your room before purchasing a rug online may seem like an obvious step but it is essential to take the time to measure your space properly to avoid getting the wrong size.
 Your rug size is determined by the room’s shape as well as furniture placement.
 An easy way to visualise what rug size you need is to lay out a sheet of newspapers or blanket – once you’ve found the perfect fit you can take your measurements and shop with confidence.

-If you are unsure about how to position a rug with your furniture, we’ve put together a handy guide which includes diagrams and tips for rug placement in the most popular areas in the home - the lounge, dining and bedroom.
+If you are unsure about how to position a rug with your furniture we’ve put together a handy guide that includes diagrams and tips for rug placement in the most popular areas in the home - the lounge dining and bedroom.

-When browsing, keep in mind that lifestyle imagery of rugs online are likely to be styled with furniture sizes different to your own – so be careful of impulse buys even if that gorgeous dining table looks identical to yours.
+When browsing keep in mind that lifestyle imagery of rugs online is likely to be styled with furniture sizes different to your own – so be careful of impulse buys even if that gorgeous dining table looks identical to yours.

 Be sure to check the rug photos for pattern size and repeat.
 Rugs have a great visual impact and their pattern has a big role to play in pulling your styling together as well as the longevity of your rug.

 When browsing look for the colours used as well as the weave pattern (especially in natural fibre rugs).
 Here are three little practical tips you might like to consider when you are choosing:

 If you are layering textured rugs be mindful that the patterns are not too intense.
 The contrast in texture creates such a lovely focal point as it is.

 If you are wanting to buy a rug that you will love for years it is worthwhile investing in one with a high weight count.

 The heavier the rug is the more material and thickness it has.
 A rug that hasn’t compromised on its high-quality material count:

 As a guide, we would recommend around 20kg for a high-quality rug.